antmicro/renode-linux-runner-action/README.md

 ## Sections

-Sometimes, after replacing the initramfs or board configuration, you may need to change the default commands, that action are executed on each run.
+Sometimes, after replacing the initramfs or board configuration, you may need to change the default commands that the action executes on each run.
 You can use the 'Section' mechanism.
 All the commands that the action executes are stored in the section files in `action/sections/*.yml`.
-If you want to change one of these, you can pass your own section through the `sections` action argument.
-If your section has the same name, it will replace the default one.
+If you want to change any of these, you can pass your own section through the `sections` action argument.
+If your section has the same name as one of the default ones, it will replace it.

 For example: